Cutting Off The Branches: While Reyva can be male/female depending on the player's choice, Reyva appears as a girl in Disgaea 3.

 Wham Episode: The fun and games in the Demon Path stop once Agrippa is killed with little warning.

-Daughter of Median the Conquer.
+Daughter of Median the Conqueror.
 Like Revya, she is a World Eater.
 Saved the world from Gig with assistance from Virtuous.
 The last party member to join during the Normal Path.

 All of the Other Reindeer: A much gentler example; the Drazilians don't fully trust her due to her looking different from them, but they try to help her rather than insult her.